paulerickson/myuw-notifications/README.md

 ### Configurable attributes

 - **see-all-url**: If this optional attribute is provided, the component will display a "See all" link in the title row of the notifications list.
+- **limit**: Limits the number of notifications displayed.
+If unset, notifications that exceed the height limit of the menu can be seen via scrolling.

 ### Slots